DiffAU: Diffusion-Based Ambisonics Upscaling: Numerical Study

 {\bf Data}: We constructed a dataset based on the WSJ0 corpus \cite{garofolo1993csr}.
 The dataset is split into training, validation, and test sets, with each speaker appearing in only one set and contributes multiple utterances to it.
 To generate the Ambisonic signal sets, we randomly selected $1-4$ speakers for each signal.
 For each selected speaker, a random DOA was assigned, and the corresponding 3rd order Ambisonics was constructed via \eqref{eq:ambi_signal}.
 This study focuses exclusively on free-field scenarios.
 All audio signals are 2.048 seconds long and sampled at 16 kHz.

 {\bf Evaluation}: Our evaluation uses the \ac{foa} (first four channels) as input.
 The model then estimates the remaining twelve channels to reconstruct the \ac{hoa}.
-These predicted channels are compared to the corresponding ground truth using the \ac{stft-sdr} metric, computed over all higher-order channels (i.e., channels 5–16) for each sample:
+These predicted channels are compared to the corresponding ground truth using the \ac{stft-sdr} metric which measures the reconstruction quality, with higher values indicate a more faithful recovery.
+We compute it over all higher-order channels (i.e., channels 5–16) for each sample: